 Walking and Early Activity

-helps your recovery by helping your hip muscles regain strength and movement.
+Soon after surgery, you will begin to walk short distances in your hospital room and perform light everyday activities.
+This early activity helps your recovery by helping your hip muscles regain strength and movement.

 Walking with Walker, Full Weightbearing